DonkeyCo/citybikes/MigrationGuide.md

 feature by examining the `selected` property.
 This property holds the selected keys separated by spaces.

 We need to create a reference to access the `TableSelection` feature in the event listener.
 Be aware, that the `selected` property contains `row-key`s, which is why we need to adjust the logic to find the vendor.
+Therefore, we need to replace instances of `row.id` usages with the appropriate `rowKey` usage.

 ```tsx
 const selection = useRef(null);